 Mathematics is a core subject and at St Barnabas we follow the National Curriculum for Maths 2014 as the basis for implementing the statutory requirements of the programme of study for mathematics.
 We carry out the curriculum planning in mathematics in three phases (long-term, medium-term and short-term).
 We have a mapped out progression of skills in each area of mathematics from Reception to Year 6.
 (See Appendix 1).
-As a school, we use White Rose Hub planning supported by Power Maths resources.
-Power Maths is designed to spark curiosity and excitement and help nurture confidence in maths.
+As a school, we use White Rose Schemes of learning to support our Maths planning.